 Construction of the palace began in 1703 as a townhouse for the Duke of Buckingham, and it was acquired by King George III for Queen Charlotte in 1761.
 It has had several additions and updates since this time.

-We also walked along the Princess Diana Memorial Walk in St James' Park at the front of the palace and again saw many squirrels - Sienna took this great photo with her new camera, you can even see his whiskers!
+The last two photos are the Princess Diana Memorial Walk in St James' Park near the Mall, and Sienna took a great photo of a squirrel with her new camera, you can even see his whiskers!

 View Buckingham Palace, London on Google maps